SrivathsanNayak/ethical-hacking-notes/CompTIA_N10-007/NetworkingConcepts/README.md

 * IP address - network ID + host ID; subnet mask determines which part is network ID and which part is host ID.

+* Default gateway - router that allows you to communicate outside of the local subnet.

 * IPv4 addresses are 4 bytes long (4 octets of a byte each).

 * IPv6 addresses are 16 bytes long (8 hexadecimal parts of 2 bytes each).